jamf/DEPNotify/README.md

 ## EULA Window Configuration

 The EULA window adds a button the end user must press to activate a dropdown that the user can read and then accept some terms of agreement to use the computer.
+The EULA text file can be ether `.txt` or `.rtf` format.

 | Key | Type | Description | Example |
 | --- | ---- | ----------- | ------- |